LeonieNeuhaeuser/website_source/content/talk/Networks2021/index.md

 event_url: https://networks2021.net

 location: online
-# summary: Systematic edge uncertainty in attributed networks
+# summary: Systematic edge uncertainty in attributed networks.
-abstract: "This talk was given at Session 50 "Incomplete and Missing Data" at Networks 2021.
+abstract: "This talk was given at Session 50 (Incomplete and Missing Data) at Networks 2021.
 We present a framework for simulating systematically missing edges in networks which enables researchers to investigate effects on subsequent network analysis tasks."

 # Talk start and end times.
 #   End time can optionally be hidden by prefixing the line with `#`.